imgag/ngs-bits/doc/tools/SvFilterAnnotations.md

 	                              only_system_specific - Filter only based on the density of breakpoint of the current processing system. [default=false]
 	SV compound-heterozygous    Filter for compound-heterozygous SVs.
 	                            Mode 'SV-SV' detects genes with two or more SV hits.
-	                            Mode 'SV-SNV/INDEL' detectes genes with exactly one SV and exactly one small variant hit (after other filters are applied).
+	                            Mode 'SV-SNV/INDEL' detects genes with at least one SV and at least one small variant hit (after other filters are applied).
 	                            Parameters:
 	                              mode - Compound-heterozygotes detection mode. [default=n/a] [valid=n/a,SV-SV,SV-SNV/INDEL]
 	SV count NGSD               Filter based on the hom/het occurances of a structural variant in the NGSD.